rsheehan/JRemix/README.md

 You can access object fields using the possessive apostrophe.

     create
-        Field1 : value
+        'field1' : value
-        Field2 : value
+        'field2' : value

         getter
-            Field1
+            'field1'

         setter
-            Field2
+            'field2'

         MY method1 :
             body of method

-        another method on ME with a Parameter : body of method
+        another method on ME with a 'parameter' : body of method

-        a private method with a Parameter but no object parameter : body of method
+        a private method with a 'parameter' but no object parameter : body of method

 More information about Remix can be found in this [presentation](https://github.com/rsheehan/JRemix/blob/main/RemixIntroduction.pdf).